 While political freedoms such as freedom of speech are crucial, poverty, inherited disadvantage and in today's world, climate change, can curtail freedom.
 Lloyd George preceded his challenge to the landed aristocracy with the damning phrase that "a nation that ruled the waves could not even flush its own sewers."
-Liberals have used state action to challenge disadvantages that prevent individuals realising their full potential.
-As Nick Clegg has said, "freedom and liberty mean nothing unless the barriers to progress and opportunity are removed."
+Liberals have used state action to challenge disadvantages that prevent individuals employment and who could not cross the threshold of the local supermarket.